Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Fermented Foods

-Like pickling, there are a number of ways to ferment foods:
+Like pickling, there are several ways to ferment foods:

-Whey: A byproduct of milk production that results when curds have been strained from milk, whey is used to ferment a number of foods.
-Popular snacks such as yogurt and drinks such as kefir are fermented using whey.
-To use whey to ferment, start by heating milk and then allowing it to cool.
-Add whey to the cooled milk.
-Allow the milk to ferment for at least 24 hours in a sterilized container.
+Whey: A byproduct of milk production that results when curds have been strained from milk, whey is used to ferment several foods.
+Popular snacks such as yogurt and drinks like kefir are fermented using whey.

 Health Benefits of Fermented Foods

-The Lacto-fermentation, brought on through lactobacillus, gives fermented foods and drinks their signature tangy and sour taste and creates probiotics that aids in digestion.
+The Lacto-fermentation, brought on through lactobacillus, gives fermented foods and drinks their signature tangy and sour taste and creates probiotics that aid in digestion.

 Fermentation Pros